JeremiahKaren/35percent.github.io/_posts/2018-12-03-elephant-traders.md

 The Mayor also needs to take a close look at the head-scratching arrangements for extending so-called affordable rent tenancies, beyond their 3-year terms.
 They are a recipe for confusion and mismanagement and will leave tenants vunerable and insecure.

 The case for Sadiq Khan 'calling-in'this decision is strong and we urge him to do so -  for the sake of  shopping Centre traders, the local community and all future residents.
+This is not an application that deserves approval.

 You can [object](http://35percent.org/boxpark/#object) to the Castle Sq application [here](http://35percent.org/boxpark/#object)